Wissance/SpringUu/README.md

         3. You MUST include class SnakePhysicalNamingStrategy in your project and configure path in upper mentioned Gradle script
         4. See package for models classes, in gradle settings it were set as - com.wissance.webportal.application.model.entities
+        5. In above example we assumed that we works with Postgres SQL and therefore your application.yml should be configured in following manner:
+        spring:
+          jpa:
+            show-sql: true
+            properties:
+              hibernate:
+                format_sql: true
+                enable_lazy_load_no_trans: true
+                naming:
+                  physical-strategy: com.wissance.utils.SnakePhysicalNamingStrategy
+            hibernate:
+              ddl-auto: none
+            database-platform: org.hibernate.dialect.PostgreSQL9Dialect

     ### Algorythm.
     To generate migration based on changes between model and database state and include changes as SQL diff (migration) in changelog.xml (located on standard path: src\main\resources\db\changelog\changelog.xml)